 Greening Australia began working with Neale and Lynette in 2016 through Reef Aid to restore their iconic waterhole.
 In less than three weeks, three kilometres of weed choked channels were successfully cleared using an amphibious excavator.
-The use of this innovative approach meant minimal environmental disturbance and reduced the amount of herbicide needed.
+This innovative approach meant minimal environmental disturbance and reduced the amount of herbicide needed.

-A few months later, water quality had significantly improved and native birds and fish, including barramundi, had returned to the wetland.
-The successful partnership and local respect for Neale, has resulted in adjacent landholders engaging Greening Australia to expand the project onto their land, and subsequently, another 2.5 km of water way upstream has been cleared, increasing the benefit to the landscape and reef.
+A few months later, water quality had significantly improved and native birds and fish, including Barramundi, had returned to the wetland.
+The successful partnership and local respect for Neale, has resulted in adjacent landholders engaging Greening Australia to expand the project onto their land, and subsequently, another 2.5 km of waterway upstream has been cleared, increasing the benefit to the landscape and to the Reef.

 Vegetation on the site is now being monitored by Greening Australia to create a model for wetland restoration which can be applied to other sites.
 Monitoring of the site to track improvements in fisheries and water quality will be conducted by Greening Australia in partnership with key scientific organisations like TropWATER (James Cook University) while Birdlife Australia will survey bird populations across Reef Aid sites.

-This Reef Aid project is supported by the Australian Government, Ian Potter Foundation, Accor Hotels and Virgin Australia, and delivered in partnership with the Reef Trust.
+This Reef Aid project is funded by the Australian Government’s Reef Trust, Ian Potter Foundation, Accor Hotels and Virgin Australia.
+For more information about this project, please send us an online query.